 She's also noticed people doing the process on their workout clothes.
 "It can help to get some of those odors that can linger, but the spandex might not last as long if you do that," she warned.

 Another thing to be conscious of?
 White garments.
 The process is a great way to get whites looking their best if you don't want to use bleach, but be sure to keep processes for white clothes and dark clothes separate.
 Since laundry stripping is done in hot water, it can cause the dye from darker clothes to bleed and, before you know it, your whites are varying shades of other colors.
-It's like the age old problem of finding a red sock that snuck its way into a load of white laundry and finding all of your clothes have now turned pink.
+It's like the age-old problem of discovering a red sock that snuck its way into a load of white laundry and finding all of your clothes have now turned pink.
 Not ideal.

 If you are set on doing one load for the process, Ek recommends just going with lighter-colored clothing to lower the possibility of dye bleeding.